 The stove is finished with a heat-resistant paint and this can be cleaned with a soft brush.
 Do not clean whilst the stove is hot - wait until it has cooled down.
-The finish can be renovated with stove paint available from your supplier.
+The finish can be renovated with Capital Fireplaces Stove Paint available from your supplier.